clokep/relapse/docs/usage/configuration/config_documentation.md

   is read as a sub-option of the `presence` setting, and will be properly applied.

-  However, the lack of indentation before the `enabled` setting in example #2 means that when reading the config, Synapse will consider both `presence` and `enabled` as different settings.
-In this case, `presence` has no value, and thus a default applied, and `enabled` is an option that Synapse doesn't recognize and thus ignores.
+  However, the lack of indentation before the `enabled` setting in example #2 means that when reading the config, Relapse will consider both `presence` and `enabled` as different settings.
+In this case, `presence` has no value, and thus a default applied, and `enabled` is an option that Relapse doesn't recognize and thus ignores.

   Example #1:
   ```yaml